jpedrosa/luhnybin/notes.md

-Turns out those numbers weren't realistic as a bug prevented the algorithm of doing all of its work.
+Turns out those numbers weren't realistic as a bug prevented the algorithm from doing all of its work.
 Then again, the current numbers still help both Ruby and Dart.

     $ time ./luhny.dart 100 < sample.txt > /dev/null